- Policy report | The geopolitics of digital standards: China’s role in standard-setting organisations

 These cover technologies and architectures for mobile networks (e.g. 3G, 4G, 5G), broadband networks, and next-generation networks (e.g. cloud computing networks), to name just a few.

 Mobile standards are a set of standards developed for best communication via mobile devices.
 They incorporate standards regarding mobile networks and their compatibility with mobile operators.
 Mobile networks are networks in which the last communication link is wireless.

 The Global System for Mobile communication (GSM) was developed in 1991 by the European Telecommunications Standards Institute (ETSI).
 The GSM standard set the rules for the use of the 2G mobile network.
 In the year 2000, the IS-2000 standard (also known as: CDMA 2000) a set of 3G mobile technology standards was developed.
 The IS-2000 standard is set to make requirements and determine properties for sending and receiving audio and video data on mobile networks.
-Third generation cellular standards were further polished and published by the ITU’s Universal Mobile Telecommunications System (UMTS) standard in year 2001.
+Third generation cellular standards were further polished and published by the ITU’s Universal Mobile Telecommunications System (UMTS) standard in 2001.
 By 2009, a new set of standards aimed to improve the speed and capacity of mobile networks, and are referred to as Long-Term Evolution (LTE) or 4G networks.
-LTE looked to provide a new set of Internet technologies, including high definition video over the Internet, gaming services, video conferencing, and 3D television.
+LTE looked to provide a new set of internet technologies, including high definition video over the internet, gaming services, video conferencing, and 3D television.

 The next step for mobile standards was the development of the fifth generation cellular network technology: the 5G network.
 The first implementation of 5G standards started in March 2019.
 5G networks were envisaged as networks for massive device connectivity, high-speed internet, and low-communication latency.
 More recently, discussions have emerged on the development of 6G networks and related standards.